rsksmart/devportal-1.0/kb/verify-address-ownership.md

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-block-explorer-address-not-found.png)

-Here you may see "Note Found".
+Here you may see "Not Found".
 This does not necessarily mean that the account does not exist.
 Instead, it means that there simply are no transactions on the blockchain at this address.

 **(3)** Visit RIF Identity Manager

 So far, not so good, right?
-Nothing we've seen so far appears to suggest that we do indeed control this address.
+...
+Nothing we've seen thus far assures you that you do indeed control this address.

-Well, next we will be using the RIF Identity Manager - and this will actually allow us to verify whether we control this address.
+This is where the RIF Identity Manager comes in!
+This DApp allows you to verify whether we control this address.
-We'll do this by signing a message that is **not** a blockchain transaction.
+You'll do this by signing a message that is **not** a blockchain transaction.

 Visit [identity.rifos.org](https://identity.rifos.org/).